EdwinKuttappi/fastpage1/_pages/about.md

 My Favorite Food is Pizza and my Favorite Dessert are Brownies.

 As mentioned earlier, I love to learn about the latest technology, including learning about the latest software updates on phones and seeing the features added.
-Did you know that Apple has allowed you to use your smartphone's cameras as your macbook webcam, and it can even crop into your desk view!
+Did you know that Apple has allowed you to use your smartphone's cameras as your macbook's webcam, and it can even crop into your desk view!